BIC Ace-Tec Cross Adventure Review

 This board is a decent value, retailing in the middle of the price range for comparable products, but being durable enough to ensure that it will last for years to come.

-The BIC Ace-Tec is a good all-around board and our top pick for families.
+The Cross Adventure is a good all-around board and our top pick for families.
 It's stable and great for beginners, while durable enough to withstand any abuse you might throw at it.
 It's not terribly fast or agile but great for enjoying a day on the water — as long as you have a buddy to help you move it.